External Payment Types

 : "My Hotel System Room";

-// Saving the data to be given in reports.
+// Saving data that will be shown in reports.

 context.SetInfoForReports(room ?? cardTrack, cardType);

-// Saving the data to be used for refund.
+// Saving data that will be used for refunding the payment.

 context.SetRollbackData(cardInfoData);